 Links to relevant documents:

 Why Accreditation is Important

+Los Angeles Valley College is a fully-accredited institution that complies with the standards set by the accrediting body that reviews community colleges in this region, the Accrediting Commission for Community and Junior Colleges (ACCJC).
 This “stamp of approval” provides students, faculty, staff, and the public with assurances of our integrity, quality, and effectiveness.
 In addition, our accredited status allows us to receive federal funding for our students and enables credit for courses to be used for transfer to other institutions.

 Information on filing a complaint against the college regarding a possible violation of accreditation standards can be found on the website of the ACCJC at www.accjc.org.